Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_03.md

 ### Foreshadow of the Meaning Crisis

-+ axial age psychotechs of self-transcendence, wisdom, enhanced meaning+ axial age mythology is failing for us
++ axial age psychotechs of self-transcendence, wisdom, enhanced meaning
++ axial age mythology is failing for us
     + scientific worldview is destroying it
     + Copernicus, Galileo, Darwin, Einstein re-embed us into the everyday/physical world
     + the 2 world mythology is no longer livable for us
 + main question: how do we salvage the ability of wisdom cultivation, self-transcendence

 ### Ancient Israel

 + grammar of the Bible is the grammar of our cognition